Together Again (Buck Owens song)

-"Together Again" is a 1964 song by United States country singer and guitarist Buck Owens.
+"Together Again" is a 1964 song by American country singer and guitarist Buck Owens.

 The song, best known as the "B" side to Owens' No. 1 hit, "My Heart Skips a Beat", interrupted that song's run at Number One on the U.S. country charts.
 Steel guitarist Tom Brumley's performance on "Together Again" is considered "one of the finest steel guitar solos in the history of country music" by the Country Music Television staff; it inspired Jerry Garcia to learn the instrument.